Home / Uncategorized / ✔️ How To Use /Worldborder command in Minecraft Java Eddition ✔️

 Wrapping Up

-That’s basically how to use the world border command.
-Thanks for watching—please leave a like, subscribe, and I hope to see you again.
+And that’s basically how you use the world border command in Minecraft Java Edition!
+I hope you found this helpful.
+If you did, please leave a like, subscribe, and I hope to see you in the next one!

 Video Thumbnail